echushe/julie_stock/readme.md

 --config stock_exchange_agent_configs/ALL_60vs08_LSTM064_cross_julie.yaml \
 --num_repeats 20 \
 --log_dir stock_exchange_agent_logs/ALL_60vs08_064/ALL_60vs08_LSTM064_cross_julie_ensemble_search/ \
---num_future_days 132 \
+--last_history_date 2025-02-13 \
---model_interval 5 \
+--ensemble_update_interval 5 \
+--ensemble_update_weekday 4 \
 --top_percentage 0.1 \
 --max_ensemble_size 20
 ```

+- Explanation of `model_pool_log_dir`
+This is the location of model pool logs for optimal ensemble search.

-- Explanation of `num_future_days`:
+- Explanation of `last_history_date`:
-`num_future_days` here specifies the largest possible number of future days, which is also the largest possible length of test set in this simulation.
+`last_history_date` here specifies the earliest boundary between the validation set and test set, which also indicates the largest possible length of test set in this simulation.
-`num_future_days` will be subtracted by `model_interval` periodically during this simulation.
+The length of test set (number of future days) will be subtracted by `ensemble_update_interval` or reduced by `ensemble_update_weekday` periodically during this simulation.
-It "shrinks"

-- Explanation of `model_interval`:
+- Explanation of `ensemble_update_interval`:
-`model_interval` is the period (number of trade days) between model ensemble updates.
+`ensemble_update_interval` is the period (number of trade days) between model ensemble updates.
-Each time `model_interval` trade days are finished in the simulation, `num_future_days` is subtracted by `model_interval` so that the simulation can search for a new model ensemble for the latest trade date.
+Each time `ensemble_update_interval` trade days are finished in the simulation, number of trade days in test set ("future time") is subtracted by `ensemble_update_interval` so that the simulation can search for a new model ensemble for the latest trade date.
 Model ensemble should be periodically updated because data of stock market fluctuates.
 Old model ensembles may not suit new stock situations.
 This test emulates periodical ensemble updates in real-life stock investments.

+- Explanation of `ensemble_update_weekday`:
+This is another configuration for periodical ensemble update.
+The simulation will update the ensemble on the specified weekday in each week by this argument.
+If this argument is sepcified, `ensemble_update_interval` is overwrote.

-- For explanations of `top_percentage` and `max_ensemble_size`, you can refer to 05.02 for more information.
+- For explanations of `top_percentage` and `max_ensemble_size`, you can refer to 06.02 for more information.

 ## 07 How can I visualize validation / test results?